HYUNSEONG-KIM/HYUNSEONG-KIM.github.io/index.md

 As an undergraduate student, I am pursuing a physics degree, and mathematics minor degree in [GIST](https://www.gist.ac.kr/kr/main.html).
 My undergraduate research studied optimal simulation and algorithms of Quantum dynamics on Quantum computer for general purpose simulation.
-I am look forward to combining various optimization problems and techniques with quantum computings in both practical and theoretical manners.
+I am looking forward to combining various optimization problems and techniques with quantum computing in both practical and theoretical manners.

 You can find various works of mine on Github and Zenodo.